 The Zamboni Company Today

-In total, the Zamboni Company has produced more than 12,000 machines since 1949, including the ones you’re likely to see at your local arena.
+In total, the Zamboni Company has produced nearly 14,000 machines since 1949, including the ones you’re likely to see at your local arena.